Identifying Targets to Treat Liver Inflammation Caused by Cancer Immunotherapy

 Supported by the Digestive Diseases Theme

-Checkpoint inhibitors (CPIs) are a breakthrough in cancer treatment.
-These drugs help boost the immune system to better detect and attack cancer cells.
-However, while these therapies can be very effective in treating cancer, around two-thirds of patients experience side effects because the immune system becomes too active.
-These side effects can affect nearly any organ, causing issues ranging from skin rashes to severe illness or even death.
-One serious side effect is CPI-induced hepatitis (CPI-hepatitis), where the liver becomes inflamed due to the treatment.
-This condition can range from mild to life-threatening.
-If a patient develops CPI-hepatitis, they must stop their cancer treatment and take strong medications to suppress their immune system, which unfortunately can reduce the effectiveness of the cancer therapy.
-CPI-hepatitis is therefore a real concern for patients and oncologists.
+While CPI therapies can be very effective in treating cancer, around two-thirds of patients experience side effects because the immune system becomes too active.
+One serious side effect is CPI-induced hepatitis (CPI-hepatitis), where the liver becomes inflamed due to the cancer treatment.
+This condition occurs in up to 30% of patients receiving CPI cancer therapy and can range from mild to severe illness or even death.
+If a patient develops CPI-hepatitis, they must stop their cancer treatment and take strong medications to suppress their immune system.
+This unfortunately can reduce the chances of cancers responding to treatment.
+Up to 19% of CPI-hepatitis patients must permanently stop CPI therapy because of the severity of liver inflammation.
+CPI-hepatitis is therefore a pressing concern for patients and oncologists.

-In our earlier research, we found two types of immune cells that play a key role in causing liver inflammation during CPI treatment.
-In studies using mice, we discovered that these cells enter the liver and interact in ways that lead to damage.
-This new project focuses on studying the genes of these cells to better understand how they cause liver disease.
-We hope to find ways to block this harmful interaction, allowing patients to continue their cancer treatments with fewer risks.
+Our research to date found two types of immune cells (monocytes and cytotoxic T cells) to play a key role in causing liver inflammation during CPI treatment.
+We discovered that these cells enter the liver and interact in ways that lead to damage.
+This pilot project focused on studying the genes of these cells to better understand how they cause liver damage.
+With this we hope to find ways to block this harmful interaction, allowing patients to continue their cancer treatments with fewer risks.

-Thus far, we have identified a cohort of patient and control samples accessible for genetic analysis.
+In this pilot project, we have identified a cohort of patient and control liver biopsy samples accessible for genetic analysis.
 All samples were successfully retrieved, prepared and assessed for their genetic makeup.
-We are currently in the process of analysing the data and identifying key liver damage causing factors.
+We identified a number of changes in inflammatory genes specific to patients with CPI-hepatitis.
+We are now investigating these changes in detail in the lab to test whether they could lead to treatments for liver inflammation in CPI-hepatitis.

 Can Fat Metabolism Weaken the Immune System’s Fight Against Liver Cancer